vfs_fruit (better Samba/Netatalk integration)

 fruit:resource = xattr

 fruit:metadata = netatalk

 fruit:encoding = private

-#3 Updated by Thomas Kaiser almost 4 years ago
+#3 Updated by Thomas Kaiser about 4 years ago

 BTW: Ralph the developer responsible for Samba's new vfs_fruit module shares a lot of knowledge in this list post regarding OS X as SMB client: